cu-ecen-aeld/final-project-marcoronk/Project-Overview.md

 Aeschar driver for the structure of the project.

 # New Content
-In this project will be used the /proc folder and netlink socket.
+In this project will be used the procfs, sysfs and netlink socket.

 # Shared Material
 None for the moment.